Report on Calgary civic election polling failures sharply criticizes Postmedia coverage of ‘radically mistaken’ polls by partner firm - Alberta Politics

 “The panel heard that these polls, which received the greatest media attention during the campaign because of their number, their startling results and their association with the two Calgary dailies, significantly affected he course of the campaign,” the report says.
 “They threw Nenshi’s campaign on the defensive, gave impetus to Smith’s campaign, and possibly doomed the prospects of another candidate, Andre Chabot, who Mainstreet’s poll suggested was not a close contender.”

-Nevertheless, on election day, as is well known, Mayor Nenshi won by a margin of 7.65 per cent.
+Nevertheless, on election day on Oct.
+17, as is well known, Mayor Nenshi won by a margin of 7.65 per cent.
 In the wake of his election victory, some of the mayor’s supporters accused Postmedia of being part of an unsuccessful campaign to roust Mr. Nenshi from office through biased reporting that assigned undue credibility to flawed polls.

 As the report put it, “the Mainstreet polls … triggered an acrid debate in the media and on social media, in which the Nenshi campaign attacked the firm’s motives and independent academics questioned its results and methodology.”